The z-DM distribution of fast radio bursts: Initial results

-Initial calculations revealed a degeneracy in the fitting parameters between $E_{\rm max}$, $\alpha$, and $n$.
+Fits to data taken at a single frequency suffer from a degeneracy in the fitting parameters between $E_{\rm max}$, $\alpha$, and $n$.
 This is shown in Figure \ref{fig:degeneracy}, which plots the variation of the marginalised likelihood over these parameters.
-In each case, there is a broad maximum extending over the full range of $\alpha$ ($-5$ -- $-0.5$).
+The data shows a small preference for large, negative values of $\alpha$ --- preliminary investigations covered $-8 \le \alpha \le 0$ --- with no distinct maximum being found.
+For these final computations, we restrict $\alpha$ to the range $-2.5 \le \alpha \le 1$ for reasons which will be discussed below.

 The reason for this degeneracy is that these three parameters are strongly related to the high-DM, high-z cut-off in the observed FRB distribution.
 This is restricted by the lack of ASKAP/ICS-localised FRBs at high redshifts, and by the number of high-DM FRBs detected by ASKAP/FE and Parkes multibeam observations.
 Having a steep spectral index (very negative value of $\alpha$) provides a mechanism to reduce the expected number of FRBs via the k-correction, and is both consistent with, and requires, a higher value of $E_{\rm max}$.
-Similarly, it also allows for a rapidly evolving population with redshift (high $n$); a very large number of high-$z$ events is otherwise excluded when $\alpha$ is near zero.
+Similarly, it also allows for a rapidly evolving population with redshift (high $n$), due to suppression by the k-correction.
+A very large number of high-$z$ events, or large value of $E_{\rm max}$, is excluded when $\alpha$ is near zero.
 This degeneracy was also noted by \citet{Lu2019}, who by default use $\alpha=-1.5$.

-Without further data, or a prior on any of these three parameters, this degeneracy cannot be broken.
+Without further data at different frequencies, or a prior on any of these three parameters, this degeneracy cannot be broken.
 All results from the literature on $E_{\rm max}$ and $n$ derive from similar analyses as in this work, albeit with simpler methods, and are therefore not independent.
-However, the work of \citet{Macquart2019a}, who analyse the instrument-corrected spectral structure of bursts detected in ASKAP/FE observations, provides an independent constraint on this parameter.
-We therefore use a Gaussian prior on $\alpha$, with mean at $\alpha=-1.5$, and $\sigma_\alpha=0.3$, reflecting their result of $\alpha=-1.5_{-0.3}^{+0.2}$.
-In doing so, we note that the spectral index model may be interpreted as a frequency-dependent rate as discussed in Section~\ref{sec:ingredients2}, and that while a spectral break below GHz frequencies is expected \citep{Sokolowskietal2018}, the FRBs used in this analysis were all observed at GHz frequencies, and thus the results are only sensitive to spectral behaviour at --- and due to redshift, above --- 1\,GHz.
+We therefore investigate other evidence for plausible values of $\alpha$, in order to break this near-degeneracy.

+There are two broad methods for measuring $\alpha$: searching for spectral dependence in the FRBs detected by a single experiment, and comparing FRB rates between experiments with different frequencies.
+We discuss results from both below.